 ‘Many are of the opinion that it is not a good idea for teachers to assign homework to school children.
 Others argue that teachers should provide homework because it is an essential part of learning.
 I believe that school kids need to be assigned home study tasks to develop their knowledge and help their exam results.’

-Just remember to not over use personal pronouns, they need to be used when giving an opinion and giving examples in your essay.
+Just remember to not over use personal pronouns, they need to be used when giving an opinion in your essay.
+Don’t use the word ‘you’ either.
 The introduction and conclusion will most likely contain a personal pronoun.